yueerchen/aperture-science-enrichment-centre/README.md

 Demo data can be found in adjacent file, data.json.

-You may alter, delete, add this data in any way you see fit.
-It is only included here as a convenience to get started, and should not be taken as a structure or requirement at all.
+You may alter, delete, or add to this data in any way you see fit.
+It is only included here as a convenience to get you started.
+It should not be taken as structure or requirement at all.